mariochampion/roboflow/README.md

 ### and dont forget to explore the config file.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 #### software
 * Python (2.7 - but i havent tried 3.x so that might work, too)
-* TensorFlow -what i used: https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/ <br>
+* TensorFlow - what i used: https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/ <br>
   but also at https://www.tensorflow.org/install/
 * Terminal/Command Line familiarity
 * Optional: Tensorboard (https://github.com/tensorflow/tensorboard)